-If you’re denied your Social Security Disability or SSI benefit claim, you should contact an attorney immediately to file the appeal.
+If your disability application is denied or SSI benefit claim, you should contact an attorney immediately to file the appeal.
 An appeal must be paid within 60 days of the denial.
 And keep in mind that there is no fee until you win.

 The first appeal available to a disability applicant who has been denied for benefits is the “reconsideration.”
 In a reconsideration review, a different disability claims examiner at the Disability Determination Services reviews your application and medical records with the help of a medical consultant.